capi-workgroup/api-evolution/README.md

 Try to indicate how controversial you expect a particular guideline to be.

-The goal o this repo is to collect the raw materials for an informational PEP, to be co-authored by the C-API workgroup members (we don't know who that will be).
+The goal of this repo is to collect the raw materials for an informational PEP, to be co-authored by the C-API workgroup members (we don't know who that will be).

 For more radical proposals (e.g. HPy),